Reviews You Can Rely On

 Less adjustable than many

-The Petzl Sirocco is almost the perfect climbing helmet, being so lightweight and comfortable that we sometimes forget we are wearing it.
+The Petzl Sirocco is almost the perfect climbing helmet.
+“It's so lightweight and comfortable that I sometimes forget I'm wearing it,” one tester noted.
 It is protective enough for most common forms of climbing, like sport climbing and single-pitch trad climbing in well-traveled venues.
 It has a small hard-shell patch on the very top of the head to protect from falling objects, and high-quality foam around the sides to protect against lateral impacts.
 The fit is perfect, with a lightweight and comfortable fabric harness system for the head that offers plenty of adjustability.
 And, of course, plenty of vents increase airflow on hot days.

 Read more: Petzl Sirocco review